The Row Margaux 10 vs. Shoulder 12

 Design & Craftsmanship

-Both the Margaux 10 and Shoulder 12 reflect The Row’s focus on refined materials and construction.
-This review centers on the matte grained calfskin — a pebbled leather that adds texture while maintaining shape.
+Both bags reflect The Row’s focus on refined materials and precise construction.
+The versions reviewed here are crafted from matte grained calfskin, a pebbled leather that adds texture while helping the bag maintain structure.

-The grain gives the bag dimension and feels soft from the start.
-Over time, it relaxes slightly, developing a gentle drape without losing its form.
-The textured surface softens the appearance of scratches and surface marks, making it a low-maintenance option for regular wear.
+The grain gives the leather dimension while keeping the surface soft and resilient.
+Over time it relaxes slightly, developing a gentle drape while maintaining the Margaux’s composed silhouette.
+The textured surface disguises scratches and surface marks, making it forgiving for regular wear.

 The Margaux is also available in polished calfskin and suede.
 For a deeper comparison, see our Polished vs. Matte Grained leather guide.

-The Row Margaux interior comparison: canvas-lined Margaux 10 vs lambskin-lined Margaux Shoulder 12.
+The Row Margaux interior comparison: Cotton herringbone-lined Margaux 10 vs lambskin-lined Margaux Shoulder 12.
 Both bags also have a zippered pocket on one side, two card slots on the other side, an open interior with a toggle closure, and four feet on the bottom.

 Style & Presence

-The Shoulder 12 shifts the proportion.
-Its elongated base introduces length, giving it a more modern stance.
-It works particularly well with structured outerwear and relaxed daywear, where the added width feels purposeful rather than oversized.
+The Shoulder 12 shifts the visual balance.
+The elongated base and shoulder carry create a sleek, modern silhouette with noticeably more capacity while avoiding bulk.
+The tubular straps pairs particularly well with structured outerwear, and the added width feels intentional rather than oversized.

 Functionality & Fit